neos/form/Documentation/Guide/source/adjusting-form-output.rst

 Presets Explained
 -----------------

-In the :ref:`quickstart` guide, you have seen how a basic form can be built.
+In the *Quickstart* guide, you have seen how a basic form can be built.
 We will now dissect the form element creation a little more, and explain the lines which you might not have understood yet.